Post-traumatic stress disorder

 Unwanted Memories and Flashbacks

-Children may experience intrusive memories or flashbacks, reliving the trauma as if itโ€™s happening again.
+Children may experience intrusive memories or flashbacks, reliving the trauma as if it’s happening again.
 These episodes can be distressing and disrupt their sense of reality, making it difficult to feel safe in the present.

 A word from our Families

-I had the chance to check out Pathformers on my phone and computer, and let me tell you, the computer version really blew me away.
-The site’s beautiful aesthetic and diverse family photos and videos really capture the richness of family life.
-The topics they talk about are super helpful, and navigating the site is a breeze, especially with the filters that stay put until you change them.
-Dr. Klein explains things in a way that’s easy to get, which I think will hit home for a lot of people, not just parents like us.
-I’m actually pretty excited to tell my colleagues about it.
-We’re always looking for meaningful ‘lunch and learns’, and I really think Pathformers could be a big hit with us and others.
+I explored Pathformers on both my phone and my computer, and the desktop experience really stood out.
+The design is beautiful, and the diverse family photos and videos capture the richness of everyday family life.
+The topics are genuinely useful, and navigating the site is seamless — I especially appreciated the filters that stay in place as you browse.
+Dr. Klein explains complicated ideas in a way that feels clear and relatable, which I think will resonate with a wide audience, not just parents.
+I’m excited to share it with my colleagues — we’re always looking for meaningful ‘lunch and learn’ content, and I can see Pathformers being a great fit.

 Jamie and Kevin T.